 The red panda has thick red fur and a striped, bushy tail.
 It is about the size and weight of a domestic cat.
 Its mischievous face and playful behavior have made it a favorite among people visiting zoos and sanctuaries.

 Sadly, red pandas are critically endangered.
 Like giant pandas, they only eat bamboo, and habitat loss has led to severe population declines.
 Some zoos have successfully bred red pandas, however.
 The Rotterdam Zoo in the Netherlands manages the red panda international studbook.
-The Knoxville Zoo in Tennessee holds the record for the largest number of red panda births in North America.

 #8.
 Cutest Animals: Meerkat